 The trails of Zaleski don’t get as much traffic as the nearby Hocking Hills parks, so it’s usually a nice place to enjoy solitude.
 When we were there the conditions were ideal for backpacking and camping, and the parking lot was overflowing with cars.
 This is often the case on warm, autumn weekends.
 However we still only saw one other couple on the trails, probably since we were making such a late start of it.
 The camp sites are primitive (see the brochure link below for details).
 Dogs on a leash are permitted on the trails and in the camp sites.

-- TrekOhio: Moonville Tunnel – reputedly haunted abandoned railroad tunnel in Zaleski State Forest
+- TrekOhio: Zaleski State Forest: Moonville Tunnel — A popular destination to an allegedly haunted site in Zaleski State Forest.

 From US 33 at Nelsonville, take OH-278 South.
 The parking lot for the Zaleski Backpack Trail is on the right side of the road across from Hope Furnace in Lake Hope State Park.
 There is a brown sign announcing the parking lot.